 When a doctor negligently fails to diagnose or properly manage gestational diabetes during pregnancy, it can have a very damaging impact on the health of the baby and result and very serious birth injuries.
 Our birth injury lawyers handle medical malpractice cases involving the misdiagnosis of gestational diabetes.

 During pregnancy, some women can develop a temporary form of diabetes known as gestational diabetes.
 Gestational diabetes can present complications and risks to the health of the baby.
 Failing to timely diagnose and manage this condition can result in serious injuries.
-This page will look at birth injury malpractice lawsuits involving gestational diabetes.
+This page will look at birth injury malpractice lawsuits involving gestational diabetes and the settlement value of these cases.

 RELATED CONTENT: